inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 |                                                                     |    analysis through OSM, QGIS, and InaSAFE workshop              |    and analysis through OSM, QGIS, and InaSAFE workshop    |                                       |                        |                            |                               |
 +---------------------------------------------------------------------+------------------------------------------------------------------+------------------------------------------------------------+---------------------------------------+------------------------+----------------------------+-------------------------------+

 F. Closing
 ==========

-After organizing this Training of Trainer for Scenario Development for Contingency Planning using OSM and QGIS/InaSAFE Curriculum Scheme by BNPB, we are hoping that workshop organizer from National level or province/district level can use this document as refference in order to create same output.
+After organizing this Training of Trainer for Scenario Development for Contingency Planning using OSM and QGIS/InaSAFE Curriculum Scheme by BNPB, we are hoping that workshop organizer from National level or province/district level can use this document as reference in order to create same output.
 This curriculum will always be improved through several Test and input from stakeholders, such as government official or non-government which included in working group.